By: Andrew Graham

 They landed safely without even shaking the house too much.
 Jimmy quietly ran upstairs to find that his parents were still sleeping, and looked out the windows to see that the neighbourhood was sound asleep as well.
 He then walked back downstairs to say goodbye to his friend and arrange another trip to the moon, but his plans were altered when he saw Buzz wasn’t to be found anywhere in his house.
 He ran out the door to see Buzz all the way down, on the other side of the street.
 Crying out to him certainly would have drawn his attention but Jimmy would rather be caught dead before waking up his neighbours at this hour.
 He then started to run to Buzz, but noticed that his body had not adapted to the change in gravitational pull from the moon back to the familiar planet he lived on.
 Sprinting with all his might, the vision of Buzz slowly slipped away from his eyesight, and in disbelief, Jimmy fell to his knees with a sense of not having closure on the events that just happened.

 Jimmy woke up the next day from the best sleep ever, he had finally adjusted to the gravity and everything was back to normal.
 The lawn was somehow still intact, same with the tree that appeared to have fallen over.
 He knew he couldn’t tell his parents unless he wanted to risk being grounded for the rest of eternity, so he went to tell the Cunningham boys.
 Richie, Bobby and Ralph all agreed on the consensus that Jimmy was making things up with the synchronized statement, “Liar, liar!
 Pants on fire!”.
 They claimed to have been kidding around with him the whole time, and that Buzz was nothing but a crazy homeless guy they had found who likes to smoke a lot.
 Jimmy then gave up on trying to tell the world, just as he did with his other “wild” ambitions, but this was merely an act.
 Under all these suppressed emotions, Jimmy had always kept in his mind what he knew was true, and what he knew was important.
-No matter what anyone told him, Jimmy always knew that there was a house on Maple Street that was once a rocket ship, there were two letters on the Moon that belonged to him, and that Buzz was the one who flew him there and back.
+No matter what anyone told him, Jimmy always knew that there was a house on Maple Street that was once a rocket ship, that Buzz was the pilot, and that there were two letters on the Moon would always belong to him.